johnny353535/yoi/src/components/modal/modal.md

 <a class="button button--large" href="{{ site.github.url }}/demos/modal.html" yoi-modal>Show Demo Modal</a>
 ```

+In this most simple example, only two things are necessary: a valid link to a correctly formatted modal page and the `yoi-modal`-atribute.

 ## Generate a Simple Modal

+Use the option `generate:true` to generate modals on the fly (instead of referring modal pages).
+Add title and body text with `title:` and `body:` like in the following example:

 ```html
 <!-- example -->
 <button class="button button--large" yoi-modal="generate:true; title:Generated Modal; body:This is a generated modal.
 Lorem ipsum dolor sit amet, consectetur adipisicing.; modifiers:modal--small;">Generate Small Modal With Title</button>
 <button class="button button--large" yoi-modal="generate:true; body:This is a generated modal without title.
 Lorem ipsum dolor sit amet, consectetur adipisicing.; modifiers:modal--small;">Generate Small Modal</button>
 ```

-In this most simple example, only two things are necessary: a valid link to a correctly formatted modal page and the `yoi-modal`-atribute.

 ## Options